afdaii/learngit/readme.txt

 Git tracks 2.
 test test.
 git push origin master
-creating a new branch is quick.
+Creating a new branch is quick & simple.